RicardaDziadek/Antarctic-GHF-DB/README.md

 This database aims to collect and distribute geothermal heat flow estimates south of 50° and accompanies the following manuscript:

-Burton-Johnson, A., Dziadek, R., and Martin, C.: Geothermal heat flow in Antarctica: current and future directions, The Cryosphere Discuss., https://doi.org/10.5194/tc-2020-59, in review, 2020.
+Burton-Johnson, A., Dziadek, R., and Martin, C.: Geothermal heat flow in Antarctica: current and future directions, The Cryosphere, 2020.

-Received: 19 Feb 2020 – Accepted for review: 11 Mar 2020 – Discussion started: 16 Mar 2020

 When using the database we kindly ask you to cite this publication.